kitecomp/archive-example/Readme.md

 # Archive Example

-This project shows how to load a ``.caar`` file created exported from [Kite Compositor for Mac](https://kiteapp.co) into both a Mac and an iOS app.
+This project shows how to load a ``.caar`` file created and exported from [Kite Compositor for Mac](https://kiteapp.co) into both a Mac and an iOS app.

 <br>